Events Bus

 ch := make(chan events.Event, 100)

-// Subscribe to the events which fits your pattern (`http.EventJobOK`).
+// Subscribe to the events that fit your pattern (e.g., `http.EventJobOK`).

 err := eh.SubscribeP(id, "http.EventJobOK", ch)